Raising cybersecurity awareness among employees

 Emphasizing best practices

 Your organization should absolutely have firewalls and anti-virus software in place.
-But individual workers must also become involved, particularly if they use their own devices for company tasks.
+But individual workers must also become involved and have cybersecurity awareness training for employees, particularly if they use their own devices for company tasks.
 Make it mandatory for all outside computers and mobile devices to have malware countermeasures installed, and use a mobile device management system to oversee activity on multiple systems.